 Natural Beauty Routes

-If you are a nature lover, visit the chapel of St. Antonios, located in the homonymous gorge west of the village.
-Enjoy the enchanting natural landscape and relax in the shade created by the huge trees.
-You can even use, if properly prepared, the wood-fired oven, the outdoor grill and the cool water from the natural springs for a delicious meal in the green landscape.
-The route, which starts from the church of St. Antonios and ends at Panagia Faneromeni in Kerasia, is 2 km long and stands out for its dense vegetation and the waterfalls that form along it.
+- Gorge of Agios Antonios Starts from the church of St. Antonios and ends at Panagia Faneromeni in Kerasia.
+Is 2 km long and stands out for its dense vegetation and the waterfalls that form along it.
 It is worth noting that along the route, there is no landscaped path and in narrow places, you may need to walk to the side of the path in order to avoid water.

-Near the gorge of St. Antonios, there is the “Nichteridospilo” (=Bat cave), which is one of the four most important caves of Mount Psiloritis; unfortunately it is not accessible.
-The 100m deep cave is a refuge for bats (Rhinolophus ferrumequinum), where they gather in early summer to give birth.
+- Bat cave Near the gorge of St. Antonios, there is the “Nichteridospilo” (=Bat cave), which is one of the four most important caves of Mount Psiloritis; unfortunately it is not accessible.
+The 100m deep cave is a refuge for bats (Rhinolophus ferrumequinum).

-If you like hiking, do not forget to visit the gorge of St. Charalambos, which starts from the south side of the village, where the homonymous church is located.
+- Gorge of St. Charalambos Starts from the south side of the village, where the homonymous church is located.
 If you follow the river, you will have the opportunity to admire the wonderful natural landscape with ponds and large caves.
 It is worth noting that along the route you may need to walk on the side of the path in order to avoid water.

 Monasteries – Temples